-FTC Telemarketing Sales Rule

-(TSR): Imposes many of the Telephone Consumer Protection Act (TCPA) restrictions (below) on dealers who telemarket across state lines.
+■ FTC Telemarketing Sales Rule (TSR): Imposes many of the Telephone Consumer Protection Act (TCPA) restrictions (below) on dealers who telemarket across state lines.
 Requires dealers who sell or obtain payment authorization for goods or services during interstate phone calls to abide by the prohibition against numerous deceptive and abusive acts and to maintain certain records.
-Prohibits prerecorded telemarketing calls without a consumer's express written agreement. requires such calls to provide a key-press or voice-activated opt-out mechanism at the outset of the calls, and requires the calls to ring for 15 seconds or four rings before disconnecting.
-The FTC updated the TSR in 2024 to expand the rule's prohibitions (specifically on misrepresentations) to business-to-business telemarketing calls and included expanded recordkeeping requirements.
+Prohibits prerecorded telemarketing calls without a consumer's express written agreement, requires such calls to provide a key-press or voice-activated opt-out mechanism at the outset of the calls, and requires the calls to ring for 15 seconds or four rings before disconnecting.

-FTC warranty rules: The Disclosure Rule mandates disclosure requirements for written warranties and requires simple language in a single document.
+■ FTC warranty rules: The Disclosure Rule mandates disclosure requirements for written warranties and requires simple language in a single document.
 The Pre-Sale Availability Rule details the methods by which warrantors and sellers must provide warranty terms before a sale.
-The E-Warranty Act allows warrantors to comply by posting warranty terms to a website, as long as the warrantor also provides consumers with a non-internet-based method to obtain warranty terms, and allows sellers to use electronic methods to provide consumers with warranty terms pre-sale. ■ IRS Cash-Reporting Rule: Dealers receiving more than \$10,000 in cash in one transaction or in two or more related transactions must file IRS/FinCEN Form 8300 with the IRS within 15 calendar days and must provide written notice that the report was filed to the person named in the report by January 31 of the following year.
-"Cash" includes certain cashier's checks, traveler's checks, money orders, bank drafts, and, beginning January 1, 2024, "digital assets" (cryptocurrency).
-However, in Announcement 2024-4, the IRS provided that the receipt of digital assets does not need to be reported for form 8300 purposes until regulations on digital asset reporting are published.
-The IRS has not issued the regulations at the time of publication.
-Also, beginning January 1, 2024, businesses that file 10 or more information returns are required to electronically file (e-file) Form 8300 instead of filing a paper return if they are mandated to e-file certain other information returns, such as the series 1099 and W-2 forms.
-For those with fewer information returns, e-filing Form 8300 is still optional.
-To file Form 8300 electronically, a business must set up an account with the Financial Crimes Enforcement Network's BSA E-Filing System.
-This new requirement follows final regulations amending e-filing rules for information returns, including Form 8300.
+The E-Warranty Act allows warrantors to comply by posting warranty terms to a website, as long as the warrantor also provides consumers with a non-internet-based method to obtain warranty terms, and allows sellers to use electronic methods to provide consumers with warranty terms pre-sale.

+■ IRS Cash-Reporting Rule: Dealers receiving more than \$10,000 in cash in one transaction or in two or more related transactions must file IRS/FinCEN Form 8300 with the IRS within 15 calendar days and must provide written notice that the report was filed to the person named in the report by January 31 of the following year.
+"Cash" includes certain cashier's checks, traveler's checks, money orders and bank drafts.
+The IRS permits dealers to file Form 8300 electronically.

-Magnuson-Moss Act: Dealers must give consumers certain information on warranties and service contraints.
+• Magnuson-Moss Act: Dealers must give consumers certain information on warranties and service contraints.
 Warrantors are generally prohibited from requiring customer-pay service to be performed at a dealership as a condition of a vehicle warranty.

-restrictions: Dealerships may not enter into transactions with certain sanctioned countries, governments, or specially designated organizations and individuals.
+Office of Foreign Assets Control (OFAC) restrictions: Dealerships may not enter into transactions with certain sanctioned countries, governments, or specially designated organizations and individuals.
 Dealers should check the electronic list maintained by OFAC to ensure compliance.

-FCC Telephone Consumer Protection Act (TCPA): Requires express written consent prior to any text message or prerecorded or autodialed telemarketing call to a cell phone.
-You cannot send any text message whatsoever to a cellular telephone number- solicitation or not, whether the number is on a do-not-call (DNC) list or not-using an "autodialer" unless you have the called consumer's "prior express consent."
-Effective January 27, 2025, a texter/caller must first obtain a consumer's prior express written consent specific to the company that will place such a text or call to the consumer's cell phone-in other words, a 1:1 consent.
-Also, effective April 11, 2025, texters/callers must provide consumers reasonable means to revoke consent for autodialed communications.
+Telephone Consumer Protection Act (TCPA): Requires express written consent prior to any text message or prerecorded or autodialed telemarketing call to a cell phone.
+You cannot send any text message whatsoever to a cellular telephone number-solicitation or not, whether the number is on a do-not-call (DNC) list or not-using an "autodialer" unless you have the called consumer's "prior express consent."
 The act imposes national and company-specific DNC rules, calling-time restrictions, caller ID requirements, fax advertising rules, and restrictions on the use of autodialers and prerecorded messages.
-Fax ads may be sent only to authorized recipients and must include a phone number, fax number and toll-free optout mechanism (each available 24/7) on the first page of the fax ad.
+Fax ads may be sent only to authorized recipients and must include a phone number, fax number and toll-free opt-out mechanism (each available 24/7) on the first page of the fax ad.
 The FCC considers text messages to be "phone calls" under the TCPA.
-Do not send text-message "solicitations" to phone numbers on the national DNC list (subject to the "established business relationship" and "prior express permission" exemptions to the national DNC rules) or your company specific DNC list (to which there are no exemptions).
+Do not send text-message "solicitations" to phone numbers on the national DNC list (subject to the "established business relationship" and "prior express permission" exemptions to the national DNC rules) or your company-specific DNC list (to which there are no exemptions).
 See additional text-message restrictions under "CAN-SPAM Act."